-Famed the world over for its nightlife, staying in Ibiza's playful San Antonio Town you'll be in the heart of the action.
-It's come a long way in 30 years from a small fishing village to an international DJ hub but San Antonio still has a big connection with the water.
-You can enjoy the golden beach, take a boat trip from the marina or watch the sun set over the Mediterranean from the Sunset Strip chill-out bars.
-Then as the evening goes on the music cranks up a notch and the party begins.
+You can enjoy the golden beach, take a boat trip from the marina or watch the sun set over the Mediterranean from the gorgeous Sunset Strip of chill-out bars.
+Then as the evening goes on the music cranks up a notch and a long night of dancing awaits.